TheDarkSkyXD/PlayListify/docs/tests/master_acceptance_test_plan.md

 ## AI Verifiability

 Each test case includes explicitly stated AI-verifiable completion criteria.
 This ensures that the tests can be automated and that the results can be verified by an AI system.
 The AI system will be able to analyze the test results and determine whether the application meets the acceptance criteria.

-## Future Test Cases

-Future test cases will include tests for:
-*   Sharing playlists with other users.
-*   Collaborating on playlists with other users.
-*   Importing playlists from other music services.
-*   Exporting playlists to other music services.
-*   Integration with social media platforms.